magoo/risk-measurement/content/en/docs/estimation/calibration/index.md

 **Score (or "error"):** The accuracy of an individual forecast when compared to hindsight.

 [Chicken Little](https://en.wikipedia.org/wiki/Henny_Penny) 🐤 is an example of a low scoring forecast.
 Chicken Little says that the sky is absolutely going to fall, and then the sky does not fall.
 The forecast is incorrect and is scored poorly.
-Chiken Little is a demonstrably poor source of information.
+Chicken Little is a demonstrably poor source of information.

 **Calibration**: How trustworthy the source of a forecast is.